Evaluating your sources

 Purpose refers to the reason for which the author has produced the information, and objectivity refers to a straight presentation of information without prejudice.
 Consider these questions:

-- What are the author or producer's goals and intentions?
+• What is the author or producer's goal or intention?
 What are you being sold?

 Corroboration/Coverage